Code-Institute-Solutions/churnometer/README.md

 	* The ML model is considered a failure if:
 		* after 3 months of usage, more than 30% of newly onboarded customers churn (it is an indication that the offers are not working or the model is not detecting potential churners)
 		* Precision for no Churn is lower than 80% on train and test set.
 (We don't want to offer a free discount to many non-churnable prospects)
-* The model output is defined as a flag, indicating if a prospect will churn or not and the associate probability of churning.
+* The model output is defined as a flag, indicating if a prospect will churn or not and the associated probability of churning.
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
 * Heuristics: Currently, there is no approach to predict churn on prospects
-* The training data to fit the model come from the Telco Customer.
+* The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - target: Churn; features: all other variables, but tenure, total charges and customerID

 ### Predict Tenure